pelias-deprecated/text-analyzer/README.md

 > This repository is part of the [Pelias](https://github.com/pelias/pelias) project.
-Pelias is an open-source, open-data geocoder built by [Mapzen](https://www.mapzen.com/) that also powers [Mapzen Search](https://mapzen.com/projects/search).
-Our official user documentation is [here](https://mapzen.com/documentation/search/).
+Pelias is an open-source, open-data geocoder originally built by [Mapzen](https://www.mapzen.com/).
+Our official user documentation is [here](https://github.com/pelias/documentation).

 # Pelias Text Analyzer